charongraphql/charon-graphql/README.md

 # Installation
-Install the module from the command line using `npm`:
+Install the module from the command line using npm:
 ```bash
 npm install charon-graphql
 ```